Services Program Unit (SPU)

-Next Request for Proposals is anticipated to be released spring 2012.
+Next Request for Proposals is anticipated to be released May of 2018.

 The OSAH program provides operating funding to HHAP projects that house homeless singles and families living with HIV/AIDS.
-The State Fiscal Year (SFY) 2011-12 allocation is $982,000.
+The State Fiscal Year (SFY) 2015 allocation is $982,000.
+OSAH funds currently support the operations of 9 HHAP projects.
 Funds are utilized for costs associated with personnel, supplies, utilities, consultants, travel, equipment, contractual obligations, maintenance needs and rental subsidies.
-OSAH funds currently support the operations of 10 HHAP projects.
-In total, OSAH funds support approximately 400 individuals/families in over 200 units of housing.
 OSAH funded programs also allow for recreational activities, tutoring for school aged children, chemical abuse counseling and nutritional services.
-Approximately 60% of the clients served by OSAH have transitioned to permanent housing.

-Next Request for Proposals is anticipated to be released winter 2012.
+Next Request for Proposals is anticipated to be released in May of 2018.

 Emergency Needs for the Homeless Program (ENHP) - TANF Funds